Discover Cornwall’s traditions at St Piran’s Day

 Community Gatherings

-St Piran’s Day is more than just a celebration; it’s a time for communities to come together.
+St Piran’s Day is more than just a celebration; it’s a celebration of Cornish community spirit.
 Towns and villages across Cornwall host a variety of events, from storytelling sessions and craft fairs to workshops and exhibitions.
 These gatherings foster a sense of unity and pride, allowing both locals and visitors to connect with Cornwall’s rich heritage.
 Schools often participate in the festivities, educating the younger generation about the importance of St Piran and the traditions he inspired.
-The best places to celebrate:

 Best Places to Celebrate St Piran’s Day